4ur1X/BMI_Calculator_app/README.md

 ## BMI Calculator App

-Welcome to one of my first apps!
+Welcome to one of my first apps made during my Flutter learning journey!

 This is a simple BMI (Body Mass Index) Calculator app made using **Flutter SDK** and **Dart** Programming Language.